postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connected Repository**, select the branch dropdown menu and select **Delete Integration**.

-> If the API was also connected to a local repository, the local Git integration will stop working.
-To use the local Git integration again, you must reconnect to the remote repository.

 ## Next steps

 After you've connected a remote repository to your API, you can:

-* Connect to a Git repository on your local development system.
-Learn more about [using a local Git repository](/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo/).
 * Work with branches, push and pull changes, and resolve conflicts.
 Learn more about [managing changes using Git](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/).
 * Publish an API version to a workspace or the Private API Network.
 Learn more about [publishing an API version](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/).